Winter may be the official holiday season, but that doesn’t mean that everything your family does has to be high-priced and overly festive.

 Have a Family Game Night

 Grab some board games, and let’s get playing!
-No matter how old you or your kids are, playing some board games as a family is sure to be a good time.
+No matter how old you or your kids are, playing board games as a family is sure to be a good time.
 Pop some popcorn, and no matter where you live, you can enjoy this item on the winter bucket list.

 Drink Hot Apple Cider

 Winter means the smell of apple cider!
 I love using old apples and oranges to make a pot of yummy apple cider for everyone to enjoy.
 It can take the whole day to cook, but the smell will make you feel like winter.
 Enjoy!